-- 54. The critical re-examination of the P-TL should lead us to the following conclusions: - 55.
-The restoration of the primacy of the Left and democratic Front and programme for rallying the classes behind it.
+- 53. The critical re-examination of the P-TL should lead us to the following conclusions: - 54.
+The restoration of the primacy of the Left and democratic

+Front and programme for rallying the classes behind it.
 We have to give more thought to fleshing out the nature of this front (since it was last attempted in the 10th Congress).
-As part of this we should take steps to widen and deepen Left unity. - 56.
-Priority should be given to enhance the independent role of the Party and expanding its strength and mass base. - 57.
+As part of this we should take steps to widen and deepen Left unity.

+- 55. Priority should be given to enhance the independent role of the Party and expanding its strength and mass base. - 56.
 Formulating the concrete tactics and slogans to develop the class struggle of the workers, peasants, agricultural workers and the mass struggles of other sections of the people.
-This should be done on the basis of the concrete study undertaken of the changes that have occurred. - 58.
-The forthcoming tactical line should be able to give concrete direction and content to the struggle against the Hindutva forces and the communal ideology at the political, ideological, social, cultural and organisational planes. - 59.
+This should be done on the basis of the concrete study undertaken of the changes that have occurred. - 57.
+The forthcoming tactical line should be able to give concrete direction and content to the struggle against the Hindutva forces and the communal ideology at the political, ideological and organisational planes. - 58.
 The P-TL should be able to give concrete guidance on fighting caste oppression and countering identity politics.
 Fight for women's rights and against gender oppression needs to be given more emphasis.
-The Party should be able to take up social issues in a big way and ensure the special intervention necessary to take up the issues of dalits, adivasis, minorities and backward communities.

-- 60. The P-TL should provide direction to united actions of the class and mass organisations and for the Party's efforts for joint platforms and united actions on mass issues. - 61.
+The Party should be able to take up social issues in a big way and ensure the special intervention necessary to take up the issues of dalits, adivasis and minorities. - 59.
+The P-TL should provide direction to united actions for the class and mass organisations and for the Party's efforts for joint platforms and united actions on mass issues. - 60.
 Electoral tactics should be dovetailed to the primacy of building the Left and democratic front.
 In the present stage, given the role of the regional parties, there is no basis for forging an alliance with them at the national level.
-Instead, we can have electoral adjustments with non-Left secular parties in states wherever required in the Party's interests and which can help rally the Left and democratic forces in the state.
+Instead, we can have electoral adjustments with

+- non-Left parties in states wherever required in the Party's interests and which can help rally the Left and democratic forces in the state. - 61.
 The implementation of the P-TL depends on the Party organisation and its capacity to do so effectively.
-Without an organisation equipped to work among the people and draw them into class and mass struggles and consolidate the mass influence politically, the tactical line cannot be properly implemented.
-The ideological level of the Party cadres is also a prime factor.
+Without an organisation equipped to work among the people and draw them into class and mass struggles and consolidating the mass influence politically, the tactical line cannot be properly implemented.
+The ideological level of the Party cadres is also a factor.
 We have to review the state of the Party organisation and critically examine the methods and style of functioning at all levels.
 On this basis, we will have to provide a new impetus to the organisation and devise new ways to reach out to different sections of the people.
 The correct orientation of class and mass organisations, their independent functioning and the correct approach of the Party vis-à-vis the mass organisations should be ensured.
-The Plenum on Organisation will have to address this important task.
+After the 21st Congress adopts the current Political-Tactical Line, the Plenum on Organisation will have to address this important task.